Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yeah.

-If you are right that it's the end of the post-World War II uh multicultural Europe, I'm all for it.
+If you are right that it's the end of the post-World War II multicultural Europe, I'm all for it.

 Yeah, I hope you're right.

-Uh Sigil Stone, of course we need to keep Europe soft.
+Sigil Stone, of course we need to keep Europe soft.

-Um I I I disagree.
+I disagree.

-Um hence why uh America and Russia helped set fire to Europe in the past, I won't say the the the US government has consistently worked against European interests for as long as it's existed.
+Yeah, the US government has consistently worked against European interests for as long as it's existed.

-This was all put in place.
+And this was all put in place.

-A lot of it was uh kind of got the ball rolling in the post-World War I order.
+A lot of it was kind of got the ball rolling in the post-World War I order.

 Yes.

-And uh you can just go back to statements that were made by members of um of Wilson's uh um like administration and in the time period between the wars, and you can see that there was an old world new world split emerging where the US was starting to see an industrialised Soviet Russia as more of an ally in the new world.
+Like people say World War II, all of this started really at the end of World War I. And you can just go back to statements that were made by members of Wilson's administration and in the time period between the wars, and you can see that there was an old world, new world split emerging where the US was starting to see an industrialized Soviet Russia as more of an ally in the new world.

-I would argue uh at least partially.
+I would argue at least partially.

 That's a random name.